edyedy123/Fit-Friends-App/README.md

 ## Technical Overview

+This project consists of a **front-end** android application to allow users to log their workouts and view their friend’s workouts and a **back-end** Firebase server for data to be saved and used.

 ### Front-end

 For this application we will use **Android Studio** to create the application.
 It is the best IDE for creating android applications for the following reasons: